Estimated reading time: 49 minutes

 Have your business listed in relevant directories.
 Complete your profile on those business directories (listed below)

-Business directories that helps medical marketing
+Business directories that helps medical marketing / SEO

 Here are some directories to keep in mind and get listed on